carmenbianca/report-liferay/plan.md

 Liferay also uses FOSSology and FOSSID as tools that reduce the workload of Legal, but they are not automated.

+## Detailed problem context

+Section \ref{the-problem} gave the bare minimal problem description.
+This section aims to detail everything that would have muddied the essence of the problem.

+### Liferay Portal Community Edition

+Liferay Portal Community Edition is the main product of Liferay.
+It is the community version of Liferay DXP.
+It is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 2.1 of the license, or any later version.
+It consists of approximately 80,000[^liferay-source-files] files, out of which ±32,000[^liferay-java-files] are Java code files. [@liferay-portal]

+[^liferay-source-files]: `find . type -f | wc -l`

+[^liferay-java-files]: `find . type -f -name "*.java" | wc -l`

 ## The project

 The project of this internship is---in the simplest of terms---to make the